git-archiver/mcs-supported-platforms/content/en/LinkIt Connect 7681/LinkIt_Connect_7681_Getting_Started_Contents.md

 b.
 Now, **plug the board to your laptop** via the micro-USB cord and set the board aside for now.
 You're not going to need it until the very end of this tutorial.

 # Step 2.
-Create your prototype
+Create prototype

 The first step to take (beyond setting everything up) is to **set up your prototypes** with your GPIO, PWD, and UART data channels.